Edgar-Donk/tkinter.ttk.style/README.md

 new capabilities were demonstrated, questions and answers concentrated mostly on how to colour widgets and suchlike.

-In order to use the scripts developed here, a modern version of Python and Tkinter (>= v 8.5) will be necessary, it is advisable to use version 8.6 or greater to use png files.
+In order to use the scripts developed here, a modern version of Python and Tkinter (>= v 8.5) will be necessary, it is advisable to use version 8.6 or greater and use png files.
 I find it helpful to download the pdf version of “Tkinter 8.5 reference: a GUI for Python” http://infohost.nmt.edu/tcc/help/pubs/tkinter/tkinter.pdf, then run it on a pdf reader.
 At some stage we will be encoding and decoding small images using the base64 module.
 To see what has already been achieved it will be helpful to view and install the external module ttkthemes (pip install ttkthemes) found at https://github.com/RedFantom/ttkthemes.
-Since we will be checking images, a graphics editor will also be needed.
+Since we will be checking images, a graphics editor will also be useful.

 ## What to expect